ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 You can start a virtual server instance that is stopped in your {{site.data.keyword.vpc_short}} by using the API.

-The following example stops a virtual server instance with an instance ID of `d6c3902d-1ecf-3a2c-b7ab-eb9143581000`.
+The following example starts a virtual server instance with an instance ID of `d6c3902d-1ecf-3a2c-b7ab-eb9143581000`.

 ```sh
 curl -X POST "https://us-south.iaas.cloud.ibm.com/v1/instances/d6c3902d-1ecf-3a2c-b7ab-eb9143581000/actions?version=2021-06-22&generation=2" -H "Authorization: Bearer $iam_token" -d '{"type": "start"}'
 ```
 {: pre}

-The stop and start action remotely turns an instance off or on.
-If the instance is stopped, the instance remains in the stopped state and must be started manually.
-Billing is [suspended](/docs/vpc?topic=vpc-suspend-billing) for some compute resources while the instance is stopped.
-You cannot interact with an instance if it is stopped.
-If the instance is started, normal interaction and billing continue.

 For more information, see the [Create an instance action](/docs/apis/vpc/latest#create-instance-action) in the VPC API.